Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 During the genome reduction process of Syn3A, guided by transposon mutagenesis studies on the original JCVI-syn1.0 genome and its intermediate reduced versions, it was found that structural maintenence of chromosomes (SMC) proteins were essential.
 However, the effect of SMC looping during the minimal cell replication cycle is not fully understood.
 While magnetic tweezer experiments have been done to determine loop extrusion step size of ~200 bp[^ryu2022], and simulations indicate an extrusion frequency of ~2.5 steps/s[^nomidis2022], we have limited experimental results for SMC looping in the crowded in-cell environment.

-Ganji et al. directly visualized the process by which condensin (aka, an SMC dimer) complexes extrude DNA into loops.
+Ganji et al. directly visualized the process by which condensin (aka, an SMC dimer) complexes extrude DNA into loops[^ganji2018].
 They demonstrated that a single condensin can pull in DNA from one side at a force-dependent rate, supporting the loop extrusion model as a mechanism for chromosome organization.
 This finding provides strong evidence that SMC protein complexes like condensin actively shape the spatial arrangement of the genome.

 <img align="center" height=200 src="./figures/4.
 Modeling chromosome dynamics/ganji.png">